vbelz/Lyrics_classifier/README.md

 other language (see the notebook Example_googletrans, to see a simple example how to translate a portuguese text to english, spanish or french).

-Then it will be saved to disk as an csv file.
+Then it will be saved to disk as a csv file.

 Below, an example how the database should look like: